 Battery-wise, the iPhone XR is promised to deliver up to 90 minutes of juice each day when compared to the iPhone 8 Plus.
 The device is also IP67 water and dust resistant – not quite as highly rated as the XS, but still more than enough to protect against run-of-the-mill wear and tear.

-The iPhone XR will be available in 64GB, 128GB, and 256GB storage sizes, and in six colourways: black, white, blue, coral, yellow, and the special edition Product (RED) option.
-Unlike the XS and XS Max, you’ll have to wait a little longer for the XR: pre-orders won’t begin until October 19, but the device will arrive in stores from October 26 and be priced as follows:
+The iPhone XR is available in 64GB, 128GB, and 256GB storage sizes, and in six colourways: black, white, blue, coral, yellow, and the special edition Product (RED) option, prices are as follows: